MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 * a function, which is the implementation;
-* an object with an attribute named `compute_cmvids_for_exids`, which names a function, which will be the implementation.
+* an object with an attribute named `compute_cmvids_for_exids`, which names a function which will do the work.

-This allows you, for instance, to pass it a module, in which is defined a suitable function.
+This allows you, for instance, to pass it a module, in which is defined a suitable function -- this is the common case in fact.

 The implementation function takes three arguments: